 While Medicare does not pay for preventive services, acupuncture, nutrition, or most mind/body services, you will be reimbursed according to Medicare’s schedule for medical visits and consultations.
 As a courtesy, we send in your bills to Medicare monthly so you will get any reimbursement to which you are entitled.

-Time: The initial consultation is usually one hour, and may or may not include acupuncture depending on your needs and the complexity of your situation.
+Time: The initial consultation is usually 45 minutes, and may or may not include acupuncture depending on your needs and the complexity of your situation.

 I would rather take the time to assess and treat you properly rather than treat you quickly, unless you are in acute pain, in which case we’ll aim to include a treatment in the first session and catch up on details later.
 Follow up acupuncture visits take 30-40 minutes, and follow up consultations can take from 30-90 minutes, all individualized according to your needs.